apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

     Catalog=DRILL
     Schema=

 ### Authentication Properties
 To password protect the DSN, uncomment the AuthenticationType, select Basic Authentication for the AuthenticationType, and configure UID and PWD properties.

-### Direct to Drillbit and ZooKeeper Quorum Properties
+### Direct and ZooKeeper Quorum Properties
 To use Drill in distributed mode, set ConnectionType to Zookeeper, get the ZKQuorum and ZKClusterID values from the `drill-override.conf` file, and define the ZKQuorum and ZKClusterID properties.
+Format ZKQuorum as a comma separated list of ZooKeeper nodes in the following format:
+`<host name/ip address> : <port number>, <host name/ip address> : <port number>, . . .`

 For example:

-* `ZKQuorum=localhost:2181`
+* `ZKQuorum=centos23:5181,centos28:5181,centos29:5181`
-* `ZKClusterID=drillbits1`
+* `ZKClusterID=docs41cluster-drillbits`

-To use Drill in embedded mode, set ConnectionType to Direct and define HOST and PORT properties.
+To use Drill in local mode, do not define the ZKQuorum and ZKClusterID properties.
+Start Drill using the drill-localhost command, set ConnectionType to Direct, and define HOST and PORT properties.
 For example:

-* `HOST=localhost`
+* `HOST=centos32.lab:5181`
 * `PORT=31010`

 [Driver Configuration Options]({{ site.baseurl }}/docs/odbc-configuration-reference/#configuration-options) describes configuration options available for controlling the